PLEASE NOTE THAT I WON’T BE DOING SCHOOL OR LIBRARY OR BOOKSHOP VISITS THROUGHOUT 2019. I’ll update this page when I’m back in action!

-I'm the author of the critically acclaimed YA novel The Square Root of Summer and a former InStyle staff writer, with a journalism CV that includes BBC Radio 4, ELLE, BBC Five Live, Marie Claire, Stylist and the Sunday Times.
+I'm the author of the critically acclaimed YA novel The Square Root of Summer and the forthcoming YA novel How To Be Luminous.
+I’m a former InStyle staff writer, with a journalism CV that includes BBC Radio 4, ELLE, BBC Five Live, Marie Claire, Stylist and the Sunday Times.

 I'm available for school visits to talk about writing, editing and journalism, with Q&As, assemblies and interactive workshops, which are particularly suitable for GCSE and A-level students.